What to bring

 - Black Coats or Sweaters.
-You’ll be outdoors from 4:00pm until roughly 7:30pm, so please dress adequately for a cool September evening – you can coat check at the dance.
+You’ll be outdoors from 5:00pm until roughly 8:00pm, so please dress adequately for a cool early October evening – you can coat check at the dance.

 - No white shirts.
 Gentlemen, no white shirts with your tuxes or coats, please.

-- Beer, wine & bubbly glasses.
+- Wine glasses.
 Please pack glasses for the picnic, appropriate to the beverages you’ll be consuming.
-At just $5 a glass, you can afford to sample more than one type of fine local and regional alcohol – so consider bringing more than one type of glass for yourself!
+At just $5 a glass, you can afford to sample more than one type of fine regional wine – so consider bringing red and white glasses for yourself!

 - A Tray?
 Yep, a tray.
 The government alcohol permit does not allow sale by the bottle.
 We recommend at least 1 tray per table to carry beverage glasses to and from the serving stations.
 Don’t forget that you can request the wine servers pour you two 5-ounce pours in one glass – an extra-full glass means fewer trips to the alcohol stations.

 - ID.
-We are also required to prevent sale of alcohol to minors, so be prepared to show ID if you’re planning to purchase beer, wine, or bubbly at the picnic or dance.
+We are also required to prevent sale of alcohol to minors, so be prepared to show ID if you’re planning to purchase wine at the picnic or dance.